Did you know that your learning style affects each part of your life – family, home, school, work, and all

 Do you see images in your mind, hear the words of what you learned or actually re-create the information in a physical way?
 Different learning styles do this in very unique ways.

-A learning style is simply a preference for the method by which you learn and remember what you learned and how you apply that learning.
+A learning style is simply a preference for the method by which you learn, remember what you learned and how you apply that learning.

 These three different learning styles are: Visual or picture, auditory or hearing, and kinesthetic or tactile.

 To find out the different learning styles you prefer, click to take the Personal Learning Styles Quiz